X3CyO/ApplyAI_2023/Mav/readme.md

 Just need to run this in your Terminal: pip install -r requirements.txt

-Once everthing is downloaded, if you have multiple cameras, you can run python camera_select.py to see what camera you want to use.
-The value is added into the analyze_link.py file, otherwise it will automatically use the "0" camera.
+Once everything is downloaded, if you have multiple cameras, you can run python camera_select.py to see what camera you want to use.
+This value is then added into the analyze_link.py file at the "Camera" line, which will automatically use the "0" camera.

 then you run python analyze_blink.py from the terminal to run the blink capture